priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 The hosts file is automatically generated and does not need to be changed, change the path to the location of the hosts file.

-Add the below code in `outputs.tf` to get Resource group name and Public IP:
+Add the below code in `outputs.tf` to get Resource group name and Public IP.

 ```console
 output "resource_group_name" {